nicbeu/Mixbus-TouchOSC-Layout/README.md

    #### OSC Setup
    - Port Mode: Manual (Specify Below)
    - Reply Manual Port: 8000
    - Debug: Off

 - Load [Mixbus Remote Layout](mixbus10remote-0.1.touchosc) into TouchOSC on your tablet (for more Information see [TouchOSC-MK1 Manual](https://hexler.net/touchosc-mk1/manual/configuration-layout)).
 - In the settings dialog of TouchOSC OSC needs to be enabled, the host's IP address must be filled in and the port numbers must match Mixbus'.
-Port (outgoing) you find at the top of Mixbus' protocol settings: Looks like *Connection: osc.udp://xxx.xxx:3819* Port (incoming) corresponds to the Manual Reply Port of Mixbus' OSC Setup.
+    - Port (outgoing) you find at the top of Mixbus' protocol settings: Looks like *Connection: osc.udp://xxx.xxx:3819*.
+You are looking for the last 4 digits.
+    - Port (incoming) corresponds to the Manual Reply Port of Mixbus' OSC Setup. *8000* in this example.
-  - Once the OSC controller is connected to Mixbus all the other settings are overwritten when you switch between the panels, eg. go to "Mixer" and then back to "Transport".
+- Once the OSC controller is connected to Mixbus all the other settings are overwritten when you switch between the panels.
 Each panel switch sends a new connect request.

 ## Caveats and Todos
   - Compressor mode selection does not react as expected, but the switching works nevertheless.